edcarp/python-novice-esces/_episodes/02-numpy.md

 > {: .output}
 >
 > If, at a later date, we'd like to replace all the NaNs with a sensible numerical value
-> (e.g. the mean of the column), NumPy also provides functions that can with this {: .callout}
+> (e.g. the mean of the column), NumPy also provides functions that can help with this {: .callout}

 What happens if the _shape_ of the data is not convenient for us to do some of our analysis?
 With this